CIA Analyst: Career Guide

 An analyst performs a number of tasks related to understanding and disseminating information from the field.
 A large part of an analyst's job is to assimilate various sources of information into clear and concise summary reports.
 CIA analysts may also:

 - Track international organized crimes and narcotics trafficking

 - Follow developments in countries around the world to assess the risk of war

 - Analyze economic trends both in the US and abroad

 Steps for Becoming a CIA Analyst

 The requirements for employment as a CIA analyst may vary with the field of specialization, as some analysts research only a specific region or a political faction.
-Generally, a bachelor’s degree in political studies, international relations, or foreign area studies is required.
-A master’s degree or doctorate are generally mandatory for higher-level positions.
+Generally, a bachelor's degree in political studies, international relations, or foreign area studies is required.
+A master's degree or doctorate is generally mandatory for higher-level positions.
 The CIA places a strong emphasis on comprehension of political systems and their influence on foreign cultures, commerce, and military operations.
 As a result of the highly sensitive nature of the information an analyst may work with, potential analysts are given an extensive criminal background check which includes a polygraph test and character interviews with friends and family members.
 CIA analyst applicants must be US citizens.

 To become a CIA analyst, you can expect a process similar to the one below.

 - Earn a degree and/or accumulate the experience required for the CIA analyst position.*

 - Create an account on the Career Application Center.